 - By Susan Nicholson Seven-Day Menu Planner

-Plan ahead: Save enough ice cream for Saturday.
+Plan ahead: Save enough turkey and pie for Monday.

 Easy Entertaining Saturday

 Invite guests for a special meal of Scampi With Fettuccine (see recipe).
 Add a mixed green salad and garlic bread.
 For dessert, serve raspberry sorbet with butter cookies.

 1 family-size package fudge brownie mix